 Time of the Year: June end to September

-Monsoon means rains, which delights the farmers across the countries.
+Monsoon means rain, which delights the farmers across the countries.
 The first monsoon in India hits the state of Kerala.
+The Indian Monsoons typically start between the second week of June and extend until September.
+In India, most precipitation is caused by the southwest monsoons.
 The two origins of the Indian monsoon are the Bay of Bengal and the Arabian sea.
 The south-west part of India also witnesses heavy downpour every year.
 However, following the scorching heat of summer, this season brings relief to everyone’s life including the farmers.
-Indian’s agriculture is highly based on the monsoon season.
+India's agriculture is highly based on the monsoon season.
 But it has its downside too.
 Many areas get flooded due to deluge which damages a lot of crops and creates difficulty in a farmer’s life.

 Duration: Two Months